calaldees/teacherEducation/teacherEducation/mentors/_email_templates.md

 We will be using Microsoft OneNote as a single repository to hold all of the course documentation and chronicle your students progress.
-Below is a link to a OneNote Notebook for "All Documents for School Direct Computing": https://cccu-my.sharepoint.com/:f:/g/personal/sm1161_canterbury_ac_uk/Eg339CoktNZOsWIF9RQyu8ABPb1axqBqnpVzEfds_9a5cQ
+Below is a link to a OneNote Notebook for "All Documents for School Direct Computing": https://cccu-my.sharepoint.com/:f:/g/personal/sm1161_canterbury_ac_uk/Eg339CoktNZOsWIF9RQyu8ABPb1axqBqnpVzEfds_9a5cQ (The documents I refer to throughout this document are available in the OneNote link above)

-I am aware the amount of documentation may initially feel overwelming, but I hope with the support your profetional mentor,  my support with school visits and our mentor training sessions, that you will be well supported with your role as a mentor.
+I am aware the amount of documentation may initially feel overwhelming, but I hope with the support from XXXX as your professional mentor, my support with school visits and our mentor training sessions, that you will be well supported with your role as a mentor.

-I want to draw your attention to a few key Elements at this time.
+I want to draw your attention to a few key items:

 --- Teaching % Time
 The School Direct Handbook can be found at